 To access this beach, you need to park in a designated lot ($1 per hour) and walk a paved, downhill path to the beach.
 There is a free shuttle (it is actually a golf cart) that can take you to the beach.

 My favorite thing about Salt Creek Beach is that there is an ocean-front, paved pathway that you can walk.
-If you want to, you can continue walking towards the Monarch Beach Resort or Strands Beach.
+If you want to, you can continue walking towards the Monarch Beach Resort (and take a look at the famous Monarch Beach Golf Links) or Strands Beach.
 There is also a green area above the beach ideal for those who want to set camp over grass, picnic, or rest.

 Strands Beach is spectacular!
 This strip of sand is located directly north of a headland (called, of course, Dana Point).
 This makes this beach super scenic.